fhirschmann/sleeptimer/README.md

 # halttimer

-Halttimer is a LIRC-capable timer with an on-screen-display that initiates a shutdown after a preset amount of time.
+Halttimer is a LIRC-aware timer with an on-screen-display that initiates a shutdown after a preset amount of time.
 It can be controlled by a single button on an infrared remote control (via LIRC) or by a single key on the keyboard.